CNC

 handwheel

 is on a 10mm shaft with a 4mm keyway.
-The big snag is that the whole quill assembly is hanging from the nut holding the handwheel.
-(Do not undo it without locking the Z-axis clamps or lowering the quill onto a block of wood or something first or it just hangs on the keyway block.)
+The big snag is that the whole quill assembly is hanging from the fancy nut holding the handwheel.
+(Do not undo it without locking the Z-axis clamps or lowering the quill onto a block of wood or something first or it just hangs on the keyway block.
+Also note that it has a grubscrew within the nut to set the bearing tension.)

 I ordered the stepper motor, a suitable controller (DM556T), an 80T 10mm bore 10mm belt wheel and a pack of 20T 6.35mm (aka 1/4inch) bore 10mm belt wheels.
 I had a 48V PSU on the shelf already.